 The strategy, which focuses on asset seizures and sanctions to break up criminal networks, is similar to counterterrorism tactics.

 The precautions, according to critics, might not completely prevent small boat crossings.
-Targeting financial networks and supply chains, however, is thought by the government to have a long-lasting effect.
-Breaking the smugglers' business model is viewed as essential to solving the situation, as over 36,800 persons crossed the Channel in 2024 alone.
+Targeting financial networks and supply chains, however, is considered by the government to have a lasting impact.
+Breaking the smugglers’ business model is viewed as essential to solving the situation, as over 36,800 persons crossed the Channel in 2024 alone.

 To address the underlying reasons for migration and dismantle smuggling networks, the UK is collaborating with nations such as Vietnam and Iraq.
-Global supply networks will also be subject to the sanctions, guaranteeing that suppliers and manufacturers outside of the UK are held responsible.
+Global supply networks will also be subject to the sanctions, ensuring that suppliers and manufacturers outside the UK are held accountable.

 Indeed, the industries that produce engines and boats are being examined.
 Manufacturers in nations like China are connected to a large number of the materials utilized in smuggling operations.